Allen Tankard: Port Vale

-In 1998–99, Tankard was the only outfield player to hit the 40 game mark for the Vale, and also netted goals against Watford, Crystal Palace, Norwich City, and Oxford United.
-The club went on to avoid relegation only due to the fact that they had scored more goals than Bury.
-However relegation came in the 1999–2000 season under new manager Brian Horton; Tankard played 37 games, scoring in a 3–2 win over Sheffield United at Bramall Lane.
-He remained loyal to the Burslem club despite their fall into the Second Division, and played 39 games in the 2000–01 season, scoring a personal best of five goals.
-He also played every game of Vale's run to the final of the Football League Trophy; however he was an unused substitute for the final itself at the Millennium Stadium, which Vale won with a 2–1 victory over Brentford.
-Tankard was released in June 2001 after turning down the club's offer a new contract.
-In all he had made 324 first team appearances for Port Vale, scoring 13 goals.
+In 1998–99, Tankard was the only outfield player to hit the 40-game mark for the Vale, and also netted goals against Watford, Crystal Palace, Norwich City, and Oxford United.
+The club went on to avoid relegation only because they had scored more goals than Bury.
+However, relegation came in the 1999–2000 season under new manager Brian Horton; Tankard played 37 games, scoring in a 3–2 win over Sheffield United at Bramall Lane.
+He remained loyal to the Burslem club despite their fall into the Second Division and played 39 games in the 2000–01 season, scoring a personal best of five goals.
+He also played every game of Vale's run to the final of the Football League Trophy; however, he was an unused substitute for the final itself at the Millennium Stadium, which Vale won with a 2–1 victory over Brentford.
+Tankard was released in June 2001 after the club reneged on the offer of a new two-year contract upon bringing in Phil Hardy, Alex Gibson and Rae Ingram.
+In all he had made 324 first-team appearances for Port Vale, scoring 13 goals.
 One of the club's most consistent performers, years later the club were still trying to fill the void Tankard's departure had left in the left-back role.
 In May 2019, he was voted into the "Ultimate Port Vale XI" by members of the OneValeFan supporter website.

+Later career

 He spent the 2001–02 season with Mansfield Town, helping Bill Dearden's "Stags" to gain the third and final automatic promotion place of the Third Division, one point ahead of Cheltenham Town.
-He was contracted with the club for the 2002–03 season, but did not make any appearances at Field Mill.
-He then had brief spells with Southern League clubs Hednesford Town and Stafford Rangers.
+He was contracted with the club for the 2002–03 season, but did not make any appearances at Field Mill due to injury and was released in January 2003.
+He then had brief spells with Southern League clubs Hednesford Town and Stafford Rangers, where his injury problems continued.